Linyxus/cdot-calculus/getting-started.md

 To compile the proof, the following softwares and libraries are needed.

 - Coq 8.13.0

 - TLC library

-There are two ways to setup these requirements, even with OPAM or using a Docker container.
+There are two ways to setup these requirements, using either OPAM or Docker.

 ### Setting up with OPAM

-The easiest way is to use OPAM.
+This requires you to install OPAM first.
+After properly setting up OPAM, run the following commands to install the prerequisites:
 ```
 opam repo add coq-released http://coq.inria.fr/opam/released
 opam pin add coq 8.13.0